Furia Esports: Valorant

 Furia announced its entry into the Valorant scene on 21 January 2021.
 The team would make an appearance at the inaugural 2021 Valorant Champions but would be eliminated in the group stages.
 They returned for the 2022 Valorant Champions, but finished the championship in the same place.

-In late 2022, Riot Games confirmed Furia would receive a franchise spot in the international VALORANT league system.
+In late 2022, Riot Games confirmed Furia would receive a partner spot in the international VALORANT league system.